DataMigrators/nextgen.mettleci.io/docs/testing/configuring-test-data-storage.md

 Start by creating a connection to a storage resource where test assets will be stored.

 1. From the CPD Cluster home page open an existing project or create a new project then, on the **Assets** tab, click **New Asset** > **Connect to a data source**.
 1. On the resulting page select one of the storage connection types supported by test cases and **Next**.
-Currently supported connection types are:
+Connection typesd currently supported as a DataStage test data connector are:
     - Storage volume,
     - Google Cloud Storage,
     - IBM Cloud Object Storage,